 which is identical to the result (17), deduced before for the isothermal gas.

-(41) implies that the multiplicative correction factor needed to \textit{renormalize} the actual polytropic-wind channel area to incorporate the solar gravity geometrically is precisely the \textit {polytropic Chapman hydrostatic} density profile \( \rho_h / \rho_0 \), as in the isothermal gas case.
-So, Chapman's hydrostatic solar wind mechanism \cite{ref4} appears to continue to be operative, on a \tit{global} level (not just locally near the coronal base), in Parker's hydrodynamic solar wind model \cite{ref6}, even in the polytropic case, hence demonstrating the robustness of this result.
+(41) implies that the multiplicative correction factor needed to \textit{renormalize} the actual polytropic-wind channel area and incorporate the solar gravity geometrically, is precisely the \textit {polytropic Chapman hydrostatic} radial density profile \( \rho_h / \rho_0 \), as in the isothermal gas case.
+This indicates that the effects of solar gravity in Parker's hydrodynamic solar wind model \cite{ref6} are essentially encapsulated by Chapman's hydrostatic solar wind mechanism \cite{ref4} (even beyond the coronal base), also in the polytropic case, hence demonstrating the robustness of this result.